OrigamiStructures/StudioManagerScratch/README.md

 - Keep documentary descriptions and photos to explain and identify specific works or specific pieces in an edition.
 ### Contacts
-*Consider Issue #138 while working on this*
+*Consider Issue #138 while working on this* *Unresolved Issue #139 limits how complete any UX solution can be at this time*

 - Maintain a Rolodex file of People for the registered users
   - Allow multiple addresses for each Person